SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/6_setup_trial_cloudfoundry.md

     ![](images/2_trial_cf_03_create_space.png)

-6. Provide a Space Name, e.g. "dev".
+6. Provide a Space Name, e.g., "dev".
 Keep the default values for roles for your user.

     Click "Create".